-‘Pretty Little Liars’ At Paleyfest Dishes On The Final Mysteries And The End
+‘Pretty Little Liars’ At Paleyfest Dishes On The Final Mysteries, And The End

 “I read it and I was like, I don’t buy this,” Harding said.
 “It was until we had shot and wrapped… I was driving home on my last day, slightly teary-eyed, and it landed on me, who and what this whole thing was, and I kind of went, [gasps], like, in the car, in traffic.”

-It was also revealed that Haleb is back on and hotter than ever.
-Blackburn says Spaleb was an interesting distraction for PLL fans, but he knew it was never going to work out with Spencer and Caleb.
+It was also revealed that “Haleb” is back on and hotter than ever.
+Blackburn says “Spaleb” was an interesting distraction for PLL fans, but he knew it was never going to work out with Spencer and Caleb.
 Tyler says he has always felt that Caleb and Hanna (Ashley Benson) were fated to be together, so it was only a matter of time, before the couple reunited.

-Ashley Benson was also on hand at Paleyfest and the Pretty Little Liars actress opened up about that steamy, fireside sex scene, sharing that, while she and Blackburn do share great chemistry, the setting made the scene feel awkward to film.
+Ashley Benson was also on hand at Paleyfest, and the Pretty Little Liars actress opened up about that steamy, fireside sex scene, sharing that, while she and Blackburn do share great chemistry, the setting made the scene feel awkward to film.

 “It was not romantic,” Benson recalled.